Operation-Restoring-Valor/Medical-Regenerative-Certificate-THC/README.md

 -   **The Trust Standard:** If we do not trust a soldier, we certainly do not trust them with THC.

--   **Revocation:** Any violation of the "Sativa Only" rule or usage off Federal Property without authorization results in immediate revocation.
+-   **Revocation:** Any violation of the "Sativa Only" rule or usage off Federal Property without authorization can result in immediate revocation.

 **Conclusion: Physical Health, No Crutches**
 --------------------------------------------